stegr81/Python-and-Dev-for-Analysis/docs/index.md

 # Welcome to the Introduction to Python & Dev for Analysis course

 ## About This Course
-This course is designed to ensure students leave with a modern development environment set up and good to go.
-They will also be armed with an awareness of some fundamental development principles and skills as well as a strong introduction to scripting for analysis in Python.
+This course is designed to ensure students leave with a modern development environment set up and good to go, armed with an awareness of some fundamental development skills and the knowledge to attempt a Python based approach to analysis.

 It's aimed at the absolute novice, no prior experience is necessary - we start at zero!